Student Rights and Grievances

 - STUDENT GRIEVANCE PROCEDURES

-A grievance may be initiated by a student when he/she believes he/she has been subject to an unjust action or denial of rights as stipulated in College District regulations and in the state education and administrative codes.
+A grievance may be initiated by a student when he/she/they believes he/she/they has been subject to an unjust action that affects the status, rights, and/or privileges of a student due to a violation of College District policies or procedures, or local, state, or federal law.
 Such action may be instituted by the student against another student, faculty, administrator or staff member.
 A grievance must be initiated no later than the end of the term during which the incident occurred or within 30 days if the alleged action took place during the last two weeks of the semester.
-Where a student believes an injustice has taken place, the student may seek resolution through the following procedures.
+Where a student believes an injustice has taken place, the student may seek resolution through the following procedures

 Grade and grading disputes are addressed within this administrative procedure, unless the student is alleging discrimination, harassment, or related retaliation in grading.
-Students should refer to the “Student Grade Dispute Procedure—Section II” found in this procedure.
+Students should refer to the “Student Grade Dispute Procedure – Section 2” found in this procedure.

 The procedure does not apply to:

-- Student Disciplinary records covered by College District Procedure No. 5500 AP—Standards of Student Conduct.
+- Student Disciplinary actions covered by College District Procedures Nos.
+5500 AP - Standards of Student Conduct and 5520 AP – Student Discipline Procedures.

-- Police citations.
-Complaints about citations must be directed to the Campus Police or San Diego County Superior Court in the same manner as any traffic violation.
+- College Police citations.
+Complaints about citations must be directed to the College Police or San Diego County Superior Court in the same manner as any traffic violation.

-- Complaints alleging unlawful discrimination, harassment, or related retaliation should be filed under College District Procedure No. 3430 AP—Prohibition of Harassment and Discrimination.
+- Complaints alleging unlawful discrimination, harassment, or related retaliation should be filed under College District Procedures Nos.
+3430 AP - Prohibition of Harassment and Discrimination, 3435 AP – Discrimination and Harassment Complaints and Investigations, and 3434 AP – Responding to Harassment Based on Sex under Title IX.

 - Appeals for residency determination.
 Residency appeals are filed with Admissions and Records.

 - Evaluation of professional competence, qualifications or job performance of any College District employee.
-The Dean of Student Services reserves the right to transfer the student grievance to the Vice President for Employee Services when deemed appropriate.
+The Dean of Student Services reserves the right to transfer the student grievance to the Assistant Superintendent/Vice President for Human Resources when deemed appropriate.

 A grievance exists when an error or offense has resulted in an injury or harm that may be corrected through this grievance procedure.
 As noted, there may be other procedures applicable to various other alleged injuries or harms, and this grievance procedure may not be the sole or exclusive remedy, and it may not be necessary to exhaust this process before presenting allegations to other College District or government agencies.

-The Superintendent/President shall appoint the Dean of Student Services or his/her designee to assist students in seeking resolution.
+The Superintendent/President shall appoint the Dean of Student Services or his/her/their designee to assist students in seeking resolution.

 Informal meetings and discussion between persons directly involved in the grievance are essential at the outset of a dispute and should be encouraged at all stages.
 An equitable solution should be sought to avoid persons involved in the case becoming polarized, which could render a solution more difficult to achieve.